AdobeDocs/journey-optimizer.en/help/using/configuration/archiving-support.md

 ![](assets/preset-bcc.png)

-Once configuration is done, all email messages based on this surface are blind-copied to the BCC email address you entered.
+Once configuration is done, all email messages based on this configuration are blind-copied to the BCC email address you entered.
 From there, messages can be processed and archived using an external system.

 >[!CAUTION]
 >
 >Your BCC feature usage is counted against the number of messages you are licensed for.
-Hence, only enable it in the surfaces used for critical communications that you wish to archive.
+Hence, only enable it in the configurations used for critical communications that you wish to archive.
 Check your contract for licensed volumes.

-The BCC email address setting is immediately saved and processed at the surface level.
-When you create a new message using this surface, the BCC email address is automatically displayed.
+The BCC email address setting is immediately saved and processed at the configuration level.
+When you create a new message using this configuration, the BCC email address is automatically displayed.

 ![](assets/preset-bcc-in-msg.png)